 Yes is a popular progressive rock group from England that was founded in 1968.
 It has a reputation for being experimental yet still commercially successful.

 “Marianne, darling.”
 I’ve also contacted Buffy and Jody.

 Jody and Buffy were two of the children on the TV show Family Affair, which aired from 1966 to 1971.
 (The third child was named Cissy.)
 The show starred Brian Keith as Bill Davis, a carefree swinging bachelor who suddenly found himself in custody of three orphans, whom he cared for with the assistance of his supercilious valet, Mr. French (see previous note).

-“He’s calling me!
-Make him stop!”
+“He’s calling me, Mark!
+Please, make him stop!”
 “Who?”
 Bart Simpson!
 He keeps calling me!

 Bart Simpson (see above note) is one of the members of the Simpson family in the animated sitcom that bears their name.
 For the first few seasons, a trademark joke of Bart’s was to prank-call Moe Syzlak, the local tavern-keeper, with transparently false names like “Seymour Butz,” “Mike Rotch,” “Anita Bath,” or “Bea O’Problem”; Moe would fail to see the homophone until he had announced the name out loud to his patrons.
 These jokes were considered hard to write and were more or less retired after the fourth season.
 The running gag was inspired by a popular series of 1970s recorded prank calls that were made to Louis “Red” Deutsch, a bar owner in Jersey City, whose response would inevitably be threats and profanity.

 Ladies and gentlemen: Mr. Ron Leibman, for Grecian Formula Beard and Moustache.